2023-USU-SoftwareEngineering/Fintech-Earnings-Data/PredictionModels/README.md

 of code and not others.
 Often when doing machine learning functions and tests, can run for hours, so being able to run specific things without running others becomes invaluable.

-Right now, just running all the cells won't take terribly long to run, the eventual goal is to add the predictions to the database.
-We still need to work to get to that point.
+Basic prediction models have been made, and the code to add those predictions to the data base is in place I don't know if it has worked.